jejacks0n/teaspoon/README.md

       expect(true).to.be(false)
 ```

+If you're using one library and you want to take advantage of the things that that library provides you're completely
+free to do so, and this is provided as a suggestion more than anything.
+Both the reporters understand the standard above
+and have specs for them.

 ## Suites

-Teabag comes with the concept of top level suites (suites to keep it simple).
-These suites are run in isolation from one
+Teabag comes with the concept of top level suites.
+These suites are run in isolation from one another, and can have
-another, and can have entirely different configurations.
+entirely different configurations.

 When Teabag is run via the rake task, it will stop at any point that a suite fails, which allows you to create a
 hierarchy of suites -- crafting tiers of pass expectation.